wihbit/ai_case_study/README.md

 * SuperAnnotate is in the data annotation field, which is a smaller part of the software development and AI field.
 * Data annotation was a $800 million industry in 2022 and is growing at an estimated 33% per year, expected to be a $3.6 billion industry in 2027 <sup>[8]</sup>
+* Key drivers of data annotation growth are: <sup>[8]</sup>
+  * demand to improve ML models
+  * demand for annotated datasets in autonomous mobility technologies
+  * rising popularity of labeled data in medical imaging
+* Key restraints to data annotation growth, which SuperAnnotate addresses:
+  * high costs of manual data annotation
+  * poor quality of training data
 * Some other major companies in this field are Amazon (Mechanical Turk), LabelBox, Kili Technology, Hive, Appen, and KeyMakr <sup>[9] [10]</sup>

 ## Results

 * SuperAnnotate's company valuation has grown 7,500% in the last 5 years. <sup>[11]</sup>
-* Their website cites four main case studies where SuperAnnotate provided a solution to various companies' annotation needs. <sup>[12] [13] [14] [15]</sup>
-* SuperAnnotate allowed these companies to achieve higher accuracy than their competitors, reduce data annotation timelines, speed up quality assurance, and reduce overall project costs.
+* Their website cites four main case studies where SuperAnnotate successfully provided a solution to various companies' annotation needs.
+SuperAnnotate empowered these companies to achieve higher accuracy than their competitors, reduce data annotation timelines, speed up quality assurance, and reduce overall project costs.  <sup>[12] [13] [14] [15]</sup>
 * According to LabelVisor, SuperAnnotate ranks #1 in their list of the top 7 annotation providers in 2024, based on pricing and user reviews. <sup>[9]</sup>

 ## Recommendations